hot-glue-for-rails/hot-glue/README.md

 #### Optionalized Nested Parents

+Add `~` in front of any nested parameter (any parent in the `--nest` list) you want to make optional.
+This creates a two-headed controller: It can operate with or without that optionalized parameter.

 This is an advanced feature is to use two duplicitous routes to the same controller.
 You can only use this feature with Gd controller.
 To use, specify your controller *twice* in your routes.rb.
 Then, in your `--nest` setting, add `~` to any nested parent you want to **make optional**.
 "Make optional" means the controller will behave as-if it exists in two places: once, at the normal nest level.

-Then the same controller will 'exist' again one-level up in your routes.

-**If the route has sub-routes, you'll need to re-specify the entire subtree also**.
+Then the same controller will 'exist' again one-level up in your routes. **If the route has sub-routes, you'll need to re-specify the entire subtree also**.
 ```
 namespace :admin
   resources :users do